 - Hearing or vision problems

 - Breathing difficulties

 - Behavioral or emotional problems

 The delicate, and sometimes emergent, nature of preterm birth can also increase the risk of birth injuries.
 Healthcare providers must be careful in how they handle preterm labor and delivery.
 These cases often require a Cesarean (c-section), which can quickly become complicated depending on the factors leading up to the birth.
 Though more research is needed to say for certain, maternal age and related health factors may also increase the risk of complications during birth.

 Following a premature birth, the infant most likely will stay in the Neonatal Intensive Care Unit (NICU) for a period of time.
 The length of stay and treatments required will depend on how premature the infant was born, and what comorbid conditions or other health risks he or she has at birth.
 Premature infants often require a feeding tube, breathing assistance, vaccinations, jaundice lights and constant monitoring of vital signs.

 Have Questions about Preterm Birth and Your Rights?

 If you have medical-related questions about preterm birth, your best bet is contacting your healthcare provider.
 If, however, you have legal-related questions – such as your legal rights as a patient, how to know if negligence contributed to a traumatic birth, or how to file a birth injury lawsuit – your best bet is to contact the team at Birth Injury Guide.

-At Birth Injury Guide, our team of birth injury attorneys is skilled in offering legal guidance that is kind, compassionate, and tailored to your situation.
-To learn more about your legal rights, fill out our online form and we will schedule your free case evaluation.
+At Birth Injury Guide, our team of birth injury attorneys is skilled in offering legal guidance that is kind, compassionate and tailored to your situation.
+To learn more about your legal rights, call us at 1-877-415-6603 or fill out our online form to begin your free case evaluation.